This is a look up close in the mirror of many mirrors. All its symbolic meanings are implied, but left to be made.

 2.

-Tortoise is an elder in the adolescent world, an elder of philosophic reach and slow breath.
+Tortoise is an elder of philosophic reach and slow breath in the adolescent cultures of the world.
 A tortoise lifts a front leg and meditates the step.
 I say this as a friend.
 I say this from Chuang Tzu, who began to collect his tortoise meditations in those Chuang Pomes where Zhuangzi loves milfoil.

-To join the Tortoise Society (Devender's, Sonoran Desert Tortoise) build burrows, collect logs from downed trees, piles of rock.
-Dig full grown chinaberry and toxic oleanders.
+To join the Tortoise Society (Devender's, Sonoran Desert Tortoise) you must build burrows, collect logs from downed trees, piles of rock, dig out full grown chinaberry and toxic oleanders.
 Give first aid, raise hatchlings.
 It goes on.
 I don't know how many there are.
 They climb the blocks and go out the fence.
 They dig under logs.
-To reproof the fence with welded wire I move a log.There is a two year old completely dug in in August!
+To reprove the fence with welded wire I move a log.There is a two year old completely dug in in August!
 The female is twice as big as the male.
 Three times!
-She is maybe eighty.
+She is at least eighty.
 Call her Ming-ling.
 That's not the name painted on her shell from her previous assistant, an Indian agent from early Arizona.
 She and her mate in his backyard had their names and his phone number painted on so he could track them down.
-The male got out 4 years ago and went across the street to his old home.
+The male got out once 4 years ago and went across the street to his old home.
 John and Nathan came over, "did you lose a tortoise?"

-I know Ming-ling because the religion prof next door had a housemate who saw the Indian agent go down.
-They took him to the heart hospital.
+I know and associate with Ming-ling in this part of her life because the religion prof next door had a housemate who saw the Indian agent go down.
+They took him to the heart hospital, then told me he was a goner.
 I went to see.
 He needed so much help that my wife started taking him meals at his home after his discharge, the last weeks of his life.
 She and Reba took meals and sat while he ate.
-I admitted him to a physician's care.
+I had admitted him to the physician's care.
 Ming-ling and her consort were in his back yard under the black plastic of his covered wood piles.
 Babies were found years later.
-When he took the last lurch down the gates were left open.
-I brought Ming-ling over and began the fellowship.
+When he took the last lurch down the walk the gates were left open.
+I brought Ming-ling and mate over and began this fellowship.

-She is reflective unlike her mate who has harried other males to death.
+She is reflective unlike he who has harried other males to death.
 He mounts her in August and looks like he will fall backwards off a cliff.
 We feed hibiscus flower, ruella, diachondra, mallow and they graze at will.
 After a monsoon she will saunter to the slab where water pools to sip.
-His burrow was in haphazard spots, under a vine, half dug in a wall.
-He has moved in an outbuilding of her den, which extends under the slab and hollowed out below the large logs.
+His burrow is in haphazard spots, under a vine, half dug in a wall.
+He has moved to an outbuilding of her den, which extends under the slab and hollowed out below large logs.
 This world still exists.
 There are many years ordure to savor it.
 The entrance faces southeast.
 Winter mornings she basks at the door.

 The American hound of that pack has never touched one, only this particular chow, companion of that first who came like the tortoises, lassoed by our son who had prayed for a dog.
 This was of course the famous Jogger 慢跑者 (Mànpǎo zhě), of exploits like Zhuangzi of the spirit.
-When he left I asked his destiny of ultimate care that AM Palm Sunday at communion.
+When he left I asked after his destiny of ultimate care from that Maste of the AM Palm Sunday communion.
 To a resounding "yes" I saw him leap upon the Master barking and run those circles of joy he used.
-I saw all the creatures around that throne then, and the Lord stood and raised his arms.
+I saw all the creatures around that throne, and the Yahweh stood and raised his arms.
 We were silent.
 Then she touched me on the arm and handed me the bread.
-So in the community of ants that swarm the monsoon, and floods in the microcosm of wasps on Indian corn above cucurbs, tortoises flow.
+So in the community of ants that swarm the monsoon, and floods in the microcosm of wasps and carpenter bees on Indian corn above cucurbs, tortoises flow.
 They are a symbol of something else.

 Cited